Espejo Mexican Cookie Recipe

 Enjoy!

 Do you like Mexican bread and pan dulce?
-Try these other recipes, click on the titles to see the recipes.
+Try at least one of these authentic pan dulce ideas.

 galleta espejo